AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 ## 🚀 Overview

-**hologram-welcome-ai-agent-vs** is a backend conversational AI agent that serves as the intelligent welcoming agent for Hologram and related ecosystems.
+**hologram-generic-ai-agent-vs** is a backend conversational AI agent that serves as the intelligent welcoming agent for Hologram and related ecosystems.
 The system is designed to:

 - **Send a personalized, AI-generated welcome message** when a new user connects.
 - **Provide information about Hologram, Verana, and more** via natural conversation.